mzerrey/relf/README.md

 # Relf

-A personal data management application built with Rust and WebAssembly.
+A web application for managing notes and resources built with Rust and WebAssembly.

 ## Live Demo